Top 10 Most Intelligent People of all Time

 Blaise Pascal (1623-1662):

-Blaise Pascal (1623-1662) was a French mathematician, physicist, inventor, and philosopher of the 17th century.
-He made significant contributions to various fields of science and mathematics.
-Pascal’s most famous invention is the Pascaline, one of the earliest mechanical calculators, which laid the foundation for modern computing.
-He also conducted pioneering experiments in fluid mechanics and atmospheric pressure, leading to Pascal’s Law, a fundamental principle in hydrostatics.
+Blaise Pascal (1623-1662) was a remarkable French mathematician, physicist, inventor, and philosopher of the 17th century, whose contributions have had a profound and lasting impact on multiple fields.
+Among his most notable inventions is the Pascaline, one of the earliest mechanical calculators, which laid the groundwork for modern computing.

 John von Neumann (1903-1957):